ricardonovelot/ricardonovelot/README.md

 ### 👋 Hi there!

 I'm an developer with a strong foundation in design, thanks to my experience as a Figma designer.
-Actively developing my skills in Swift and SwiftUI, I am building applications that enhance everyday experiences with intuitive and user-friendly designs.
+Actively developing my skills in Swift and SwiftUI, I am building applications that enhance everyday experiences with intuitive designs.

 #### 🛠️ My Tech Stack
 - **Languages**: Swift, C, HTML, CSS